Big Data: Exploratory Data Mining in Behavioral Research

 Submit the online application form and upload your CV.
 If you have any questions about submitting the application or encounter any problems, please contact Nicolle Singer by email or by telephone at (202) 336-6000.

-Applications will continue to be accepted until seats are filled.
+The application deadline is March 31, 2015.
+After that date has passed, applications will continue to be accepted until seats are filled.
 Any applications received after seats have been filled will be placed on a waiting list.
+To read about opportunities such as the Advanced Training Institutes as soon as they are announced please subscribe to the Science Directorate e-newsletter.

 Faculty: APA member — $750; Nonmember — $1,200